 FLAS deadline: February 12, 2018

-*A second competition may be opened in late March for remaining Title VIII funds.
-Check back soon for more information!
+*A second competition has opened up for remaining Title VIII funds.
+Applicants are encouraged to apply as soon as possible!

 CESSI is still accepting applications!
 Visit our application page for more details.

 The Central Eurasian Studies Summer Institute (CESSI) is an eight-week summer intensive language program for undergraduate and graduate students, researchers, and professionals.
 CESSI currently offers courses in the following Central Asian languages:

 Languages are offered at the beginning and intermediate level, although advanced level courses may be offered with sufficient student interest.
 Additional languages such as Kyrgyz or Azeri may also be offered with sufficient interest.
 Language courses are supplemented by a rich program of cultural events, excursions, and a weekly academic lecture series.

 CESSI was founded in 2011 by a consortium of international and area studies centers at major U.S. universities.
 Since its creation, CESSI has been hosted by the Center for Russia, East Europe, and Central Asia (CREECA) at the University of Wisconsin-Madison.

 CESSI is part of the Wisconsin Intensive Summer Language Institutes (WISLI), which offers training in more Less Commonly Taught Languages than any other university in the U.S. For more information, visit the WISLI website.

 CESSI Consortium Member Institutions